Is A Short Sale The Best Choice For You?

 Short sales happen when a homeowner and a lender agree to sell the house for less than what the homeowner owes.
 The money from the sale will be turned over to the lender.
 Depending on the details of your agreement, the lender may consider the debt to be fully satisfied once the sale is finalized, or you may still be required to pay off all or some of any outstanding mortgage debt.
 In certain situations, the buyer may agree to assume the mortgage, effectively clearing you of any remaining payments.

-A lender is not required to agree to a short sale and this may not be the right option for your situation.
-We know how to negotiate with lenders and will work hard to protect your interests.
-We can also help explore other options designed to help you get lasting debt relief and let you know what steps you can take to begin rebuilding your credit score.
+However, a lender is not required to agree to a short sale, and this may not be the right option for your situation.
+Attorney Pinto knows how to negotiate with lenders and will work hard to protect your interests.
+He can also explore other options designed to help you get lasting debt relief and let you know what steps you can take to begin rebuilding your credit score.

-Contact Us To Find Out How We Can Help You
+Find Out How The Law Offices of Darin D. Pinto, P.C., Can Help You

-To learn more about short sales and other options to help address your housing debt, reach out to us.
-Call 908-317-9405 or contact us online to schedule an initial consultation.
-From our offices in Westfield, we provide representation to people throughout the surrounding areas of New Jersey.
+Short sales in New Jersey can be extremely complex.
+To learn more about short sales and other options to help address your housing debt, contact the firm’s Westfield, New Jersey, office to get started.
+Call 908-913-6168 or contact the firm online to schedule an initial consultation.